KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

    - performing the SRT for all 5 source bins, or just the 3 highest source bins.
    - Including/neglecting the uncertainty due to the intrinsic alignment in the covariance.
-   - whether an extra parameter per lens bin was included to model the contribution of magnification to the gamma_t The results of these tests are discussed to some extent in Sect.
+   - whether an extra parameter per lens bin was included to model the contribution of magnification to the gamma_t

+   The results of these tests are discussed to some extent in Sect.
 4.3.2 of Giblin+2020.
-   Concluded that the SRT is highly insensitive to these calibration errors given the statistical power of Stage-III surveys, especially when IA-uncertainty is included.
+We concluded that the SRT is highly insensitive to these calibration errors given the statistical power of Stage-III surveys, especially when IA-uncertainty is included.
-   Conclusion: SRT is not a very good test.
+   The SRT is therefore not a very good standalone test.

 * **Make_MockMagnifiedgt.py**:
   This was used to artificially add a magnification contribution to a mock gamma_t, with a free parameter per lens bin,